Things to Do in the Area

 Horseback riding is one of the most popular activities here.
 A licensed Montana Outfitter with great guides and a high degree of concern for safety will take you on a mountain ride you won’t forget.
 Warning for flatlanders, a three-hour mountain ride is close to a six-hour flat land ride for you as well as the horses.
 The Outfitter can take as many as eight riders (not including the guide.)
 The guides are very experienced at selecting the best horse for you depending on your size and experience level.
 These horses are very well trained and sure footed in the mountains.

-Costs for the rides are $25.00 per hour per rider.
+Latest costs for the rides are $35.00 per hour per rider.

 Please pay the guide directly when taking the ride (cash or check).